Vol Targeting

 What to Watch

-• 10-day and 21-day realized volatility of the S&P 500 relative to long-term averages
+- 10-day and 21-day realized volatility of the S&P 500 vs. long-term averages (10-year median ~13%): readings below 9% signal maximum leverage accumulation

 Frequently Asked Questions

-How is vol targeting different from risk parity?
+▶How is vol targeting different from risk parity?

 Vol Targeting is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Vol Targeting is influencing current positions.